 How are dogs and home insurance related?

-Most commonly, when dog owners think of insurance they are typically thinking about health insurance first.
-But your dog is legally considered your “property” that can, unfortunately, come with a fair amount of liability exposure if you’re not careful.
+Most commonly, when dog owners think of insurance they are typically thinking about health-centered pet insurance.
+However, your dog is legally considered your “property” that can, unfortunately, come with a fair amount of liability exposure if you’re not careful.

 It’s because of this liability exposure that makes it important to advise your insurance broker or company of the fact that you have a dog.
-You may want to take a closer look at your liability limits and protection to understand what exactly is covered in your policy.
+You may want to take a closer look at your liability coverage limits to understand what exactly is covered in your policy.
+You might need higher limits to cover the legal costs if your dog bites someone.

 The Ontario Dog Owner’s Liability Act specifies that as the dog owner you are “strictly responsible” for all acts of your dog, even if you’re unaware of an incident or tried to prevent the incident from occurring at the time.